wafflerdot/ChiefXD-Art/README.md

 # ChiefXD Art Discord Bot (Go)

-A Discord bot written in Go that analyses images using Sightengine, with standard and advanced outputs, a role-based permissions system with JSON persistence, and Cloud Run–friendly health checks.
+A Discord bot written in Go that analyses images using Sightengine, with standard and advanced outputs, a role-based permissions system with DB or JSON persistence, and Cloud Run–friendly health checks.

 ## Features
 - Image analysis via Sightengine